wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

     * `1` if requests are deleted (not enough memory, please follow the instructions below)
 * **Troubleshooting recommendations:**
     * Increase the [`wallarm_ts_request_memory_limit`](../configure-parameters-en.md#wallarm_ts_request_memory_limit) value.
-    * Install the postanalytics module in a separate server pool following the [instructions](../installation-postanalytics-en.md).
+    * Install the postanalytics module in a separate server pool following these [instructions](../installation-postanalytics-en.md).

 #### Number of Deleted Requests